simphotonics/generic_reader/README.md

 ## Introduction

-The premise of *source code generation* is that we can somehow specify (hopefully few) details and flesh out the rest of the classes, methods, and variables during the build process.
+The premise of *source code generation* is that we can somehow specify (hopefully few) details and flesh out the rest of the classes, and methods during the build process.
 Dart's static [`analyzer`][analyzer] provides access to libraries, classes, class fields, class methods, functions, variables, etc in the form of [`Elements`][Elements].